cheran-senthil/Jacks/README.md

 # Jacks

-A python library for fast poker hand evaluation, a Node.js version of this is available [here](https://github.com/Cheran-Senthil/Jacks.js).
+A python library for fast poker hand evaluation, a Node.js implementation of this is available [here](https://github.com/Cheran-Senthil/Jacks.js).

 ## Installation